Chair: Margie Hall

 See Washington Department of Natural Resources (DNR) and Washington Department of Revenue (DOR) for their requirements regarding land classification.

 The Lincoln County Planning Commission is currently working on a draft comprehensive plan.
-A workshop will be scheduled for this spring to get public input.
-Watch this page for updates!

 This proposal requires both a conditional use permit and long plat approval.